h2non/apitance/README.md

 ## Contributing

 Wanna help?
-Cool!

-`apitance` is written in JavaScript Harmony (ECMAScript 6)
+`apitance` is completely written in JavaScript Harmony (ECMAScript 6)

 You must add new test cases for any new feature or refactor you do, always following the same design/code patterns that already exist